-Figure 6.23: If the remote instrument is in a different menu than the one shown on the web page, remote status will change to "NOT SYNCHRONIZED"
+Figure 6.27: If the remote instrument is in a different menu than the one shown on the web page, remote status will change to "NOT SYNCHRONIZED"

 Note that "SYNCHRONIZED" status does not necessarily mean that remote instrument screen is showing exactly the same contents as the web page, it only indicates that the same submenu is selected as currently shown.
-The main tendency is to allow access in extraordinary cases, without drastically impairing the instrument's primary functionality.
+Remote access functionality allows access to the device for extraordinary cases, without drastically impairing the instrument's primary functionality.

-6.11 SUPPORT PAGE
+6.13 SUPPORT PAGE